PlaidWeb/Publ/CONTRIBUTING.md

     write, as users won't have to think about whether something is a property or a function — why should they even have to know what those things are?

+    In short, all functions with sensible defaults should be usable as a property, and all functions should have sensible defaults.

     Templates themselves should also always be maintainable by people with only a basic understanding of HTML.
 Fortunately, most of this is handled by Jinja.